 Cavalier King Charles Spaniel

 Due to their welcoming disposition, the Cavalier makes a great therapy dog.
 Enrolling your Cavalier in socialization and training classes will allow for a well-mannered companion that does well in a variety of social situations.
-A breed like does well in a home with children, multiple family members, or even a home that needs emotional support.
-Cavs loves being lap dogs, but they do enjoy exercise, owing in part to shared heritage with Sporting spaniels.
+This breed does well in a home with children or multiple family members.
+Cavaliers love being lap dogs, but they do enjoy exercise, owing in part to their shared heritage with Sporting spaniels.

 The burly Boerboel dates back to the Dutch, German, and Huguenot settlers of South Africa during the mid-1600s.
 “Boer” (Dutch for “farmer”) referred to migrants arriving in the southernmost country in Africa.
 Boers were originally dedicated to protecting the homestead and large guard dogs like bull and mastiff types often stood by their side.

 Bergamasco Sheepdogs can be traced back to the town of Bergamo, near Milan.
 Centuries ago, they were used to help expertly maneuver across rocky terrain in the Italian Alps.
 On these mountain excursions, the Bergamasco was bright, loyal, and protective.
 These traits still ring true, as this breed is among the more calm dog breeds.
 However, they may take some warming up around strangers.

 From its origin, this calm dog breed was expected to portray a gentle demeanor.
 Through the centuries, standard traits grew to include easiness-to-please, independence, and intelligence.
-Tibbies’ gentle yet playful temperaments make them worthy competitors in dog sports like Agility, Rally, and Obedience.
+Tibbies’ gentle yet playful temperaments make them worthy competitors in dog sports like agility, AKC Rally, and obedience.

 They have proven to be very independent and because of this, may be tricky to train.
 These hounds have been praised for following scents without any sense of distraction and remaining calm while doing so.
-This breed can develop a loyal partnership with their owner through training, but this will take persistence and patience.
-Once they’re trained, these lovable pups will accomplish your needs and remain by your side, often content to snooze on the sofa.
+This breed can develop a loyal partnership with their owners through training, but this will take persistence and patience.
+Once they’re trained, these lovable dogs will accomplish your needs and remain by your side, often content to snooze on the sofa.

 Being members of the upper crest of society and originating through the aid of royals, Clumbers are esteemed housemates.
 This breed is reliable and loves to think thoroughly through any decisions.
 Like any breed, they would thrive from training, but they are very affectionate and have a strong sense of dedication to their work.